-Congratulations on receiving an award from the U.S. Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
-The 2016 COPS Office Anti-Heroin Task Force Program (AHTF) is designed to advance public safety by providing funds to state law enforcement agencies with high rates of primary treatment admissions for heroin and other opioids.
+Congratulations on receiving an award from the US Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
+The 2017 COPS Office Anti-Heroin Task Force Program (AHTF) is designed to advance public safety by providing funds to state law enforcement agencies with high rates of primary treatment admissions for heroin and other opioids.
 This AHTF funding must be used for investigative purposes to locate or investigate, through statewide collaboration, illicit activities, including activities related to the distribution of heroin or unlawful distribution of prescriptive opioids and unlawful diversion and distribution of prescriptive opioids.

 The allowable uses of your agency's AHTF award are specified on the AHTF Financial Clearance Memorandum (FCM).
-If your agency's local fiscal conditions have changed since submitting the FY 2016 AHTF application and your agency wishes to modify its AHTF award to reprogram awarded funding into different funding categories, please refer to award condition #6 on page 10 of this manual for detailed information on requesting a postaward modification.
+If your agency's local fiscal conditions have changed since submitting the FY 2017 AHTF application and your agency wishes to modify its AHTF award to reprogram awarded funding into different funding categories, please refer to the award conditions of this manual for detailed information on requesting a post-award modification.